David Sneddon: Fame Academy

-Seven Years - Ten Weeks Sneddon's album, was released in April 2003, four months after he won the show, and entered the UK Albums Chart at No. 5.
+Sneddon was given three months to write, rehearse and record original material for his debut album.
+Seven Years - Ten Weeks was released in April 2003, four months after he won the show, and entered the UK Albums Chart at No. 5.
 The album contains all original compositions written by Sneddon, two co-writes with Scott MacAlister and four songs co-written with Martians' member Kielty.
 Sneddon wrote songs about his seven years after leaving university when he performed with bands, and on stage in Scotland – and about his ten weeks singing live on the BBC television series.
 It contains his three chart singles "Stop Living the Lie", "Don't Let Go" and "Best of Order".
 The album was produced by Hugh Padgham, and was recorded with Elton John's band.
 There was a Scottish album launch for the release on 27 April, when Sneddon performed seven gigs in ten hours all over Scotland.
-Sneddon was given three months to write, rehearse and record original material for his debut album.

 After the show he toured with a band that included James Bauer-Mein.
 David has continued working with Mein as a songwriting and music production partnership in London since 2003.

 Throughout 2003, Sneddon and his band played a university tour, the Box Live and Summer XS tours, and headlined at the 'Pop on the Rock' music festival in the Channel Islands.
 Highlights of the year were supporting Bryan Adams in Bristol and his musical hero, Elton John, in Hull.
 Sneddon also performed on TV many times, including the BBC's chart music program Top of the Pops.
-David was also a guest presenter on The Saturday Show (BBC TV series) and the BBC Scotland Children in Need Appeal, and he took part in Avid Merrion's comedy show 'Bo Selecta' on Channel 4 In 2003 Sneddon and the show drew negative press from the UK tabloid media such as The Sun.
+David was also a guest presenter on The Saturday Show (BBC TV series) and the BBC Scotland Children in Need Appeal, and he took part in Avid Merrion's comedy show 'Bo Selecta' on Channel 4.
+In 2003 Sneddon and the show drew negative press from the UK tabloid media such as The Sun.

-Sneddon then took the step of moving from being a popstar to working as a songwriter for other singers.
+By the end of 2003, Sneddon then took the step of moving from being a popstar to working as a songwriter for other singers.
 He signed an exclusive publishing deal as a songwriter with Universal Music Group in October 2003.
 Sneddon's main focus has always been his songwriting.
 He said "I've loved all the music side of it, it's everything I hoped it would be – the recording, the studio, writing, but the other stuff..........?"